The Bankrate promise

 Contact your bank to see if it would increase your daily debit-card limit on signature and PIN-based purchases.

-“Temporary debit-card purchase limit requests can be made at any of our branch locations or via our customer care center, but are not automatic,” says Sean Baker, executive vice president, retail banking at First National Bank of Omaha.
+“Temporary debit-card purchase limit requests can be made at any of our branch locations or via our customer care center, but are not automatic,” says Sean Baker, executive vice president, individual consumer experience at First National Bank of Omaha.
 “Raising the limit on the plastic will not guarantee the charge will be approved.”

 There are separate debit-card and ATM withdrawal limits, so if being able to withdraw large sums of cash is a concern, ask to change the daily ATM withdrawal limit, too.